-The 2014 amendments to the Maritime Labour Convention (MLC) 2006 come into force on 18 January 2017.
-The amendments will require the carriage of certificates, or other documentary evidence, of financial security with respect to shipowners’ liability, and repatriation and abandonment.
+The 2014 amendments to MLC, 2006 came into force on 18 January 2017.
+The amendments require the carriage of certificates, or other documentary evidence, of financial security with respect to the abandonment of seafarers and shipowners’ liability.
 See Class News No.46/2016 for further guidance.

 Protection of seafarers and certificate validity – 2016 amendments to the MLC 2006:

 The 2016 amendments are expected to enter into force on 8 January 2019.
 These amendments will better protect seafarers against shipboard harassment and bullying.
 In addition, they will allow for an extension of the validity of maritime labour certificates in circumstances where ships have passed the renewal inspection but where a new maritime labour certificate cannot be immediately issued and made available on board.
 See Class News No.29/2017 for further guidance.

 How can LR help?

 LR is fully authorised by most flag States2 to conduct MLC verifications and issue Maritime Labour Certificates.
 We are also able to provide early reviews of your DMLC Part II in order to facilitate the inspection process on board.